stealth-net/server/README.md

   - [ ] System Logs
     - [ ] Clear logs
     - [ ] Run command
-  - [/] Remove XSS vulnerabilities

 ## Logo
-#### Currently we are using a logo similar to the old [Linkin Park](https://en.wikipedia.org/wiki/Linkin_Park) logo.
+Currently we are using a logo similar to the old [Linkin Park](https://en.wikipedia.org/wiki/Linkin_Park) logo.
 If you are a member of the rock band, please contact us by mail with a request to change the logo: scar17off@gmail.com.